rolspace/www.rolandoramos.tech/_posts/2015-07-12-override-the-ienumerable-mapper-in-glass-mapper-4-0.markdown

 - c#
 - code
 ---
-A few weeks ago I needed to write a specific implementation of the type mapper used in Glass.Mapper to handle <code>IEnumerable<T></code> Types.
+A few weeks ago I needed to write a specific implementation of the type mapper used in Glass.Mapper to handle `IEnumerable<T>` Types.
 This was necessary because the Sitecore instance I was working with had a customized implementation for handling language fallbacks.
 This did not play well with the default Glass.Mapper implementation.

-I had to come up with a way to modify how Glass.Mapper handles fields that map to an *IEnumerable\<T\>* type, such as Multilists or Treelists.
+I had to come up with a way to modify how Glass.Mapper handles fields that map to an `IEnumerable<T>` type, such as Multilists or Treelists.
 This is what I did.

 <!--more-->